As women, we can be our own worst critics and constantly fret about our appearance.

-You may notice that your hair falls out after a stressful event, however there’s usually a delay of a few months for this to start happening after the event.
-While stress is a cause that we can readily recognize and accept (because we know it will grow back), there are other causes that may not be as obvious such as thyroid problems, vitamin and mineral deficiencies, or other hormonal imbalances.
+You may notice that your hair falls out after a stressful event; however, this usually happens a few months after the event.
+And while stress is a cause that we can readily recognize and accept (because the hair will grow back), other causes that may not be as obvious.
+This includes thyroid problems, vitamin and mineral deficiencies, or other hormonal imbalances.

-New Patients Call: 972-382-5597
+New Patients Call: 972-214-5641

 Causes of Hair Loss